Managing Air Quality - Setting Air Quality Goals

 - National Ambient Air Quality Standards for ground-level ozone, particulate matter, carbon monoxide, sulfur dioxide, nitrogen dioxide, and lead

-- National standards for emissions of hazardous air pollutants from industrial sources
+- National standards for emissions of hazardous air pollutants from industrial and other stationary sources

-- Programs and regulations for transport and mobile sources
+- Programs and regulations for air pollution from transportation and mobile sources

 - National standards to control emissions of volatile organic compounds from coatings and consumer products

-- New Source Performance Standards: national emissions standards for new and modified sources
+- New Source Performance Standards: national emissions standards for new and modified stationary sources

 Scientific research provides air quality managers with essential understanding of how pollutants are emitted, transported and transformed in the air, and their effects on human health and the environment.
 A solid foundation of science is necessary to inform policies and strategies.